Autumn color decorates the Devil’s Hall trail at Guadalupe Mountains National Park.

 This interesting conglomerate natural arch on the Tejas trail does not appear to have a name, at least not one I could find.

-Made from the Tejas trail, this image emphasizes the rugged majesty of the Guadalupe Mountains.
+Made from the Permian Reef trail, this image emphasizes the rugged majesty of the Guadalupe Mountains.

 This view from about halfway up the Permian Reef trail shows McKittrick Creek and the trail that crosses it.